IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 ## JSON Documents

 EzNoSQL is a document-oriented data store which accepts UTF-8 JSON documents (analogous to records or rows in other databases).
 JSON documents must meet the standard as described by [JavaScript Object Notation (JSON)](https://www.json.org/json-en.html).
-JSON documents consist of an unordered set of `key:value` elements enclosed in brackets, and can be up to two gigabytes in size.
-The document may contain arrays and other embedded documents:
+JSON documents consist of an unordered set of `key:value` elements enclosed in brackets, and may contain arrays and other embedded documents:
 ```json
 {
   "Customer_id": "4084",